Great Place to Work is not a one-year shot. It’s a Journey.

 Alice Vigneron

 Listening to your people once is not enough.
 In this article we explain why the Great Place to Work programme is the best tool you have to show the market you are credible and consistent in your hiring and people strategy.
-Read more to know why you should carry on the journey this year.

 Great Place to Work is about facing new hiring challenges